David R. Johnson. Licensed Acupuncturist. Doctor of Acupuncture and Chinese Medicine

 The quick and main reason why you should get pain management from an acupuncturist.....

 These days, more and more health insurances cover acupuncture treatment costs for pain management and resolution.
-They do this because A) studies have shown that it works and B) in the long run it saves them money that could go to pay long term visits to doctors, prescription medications (and injections) and surgery (which there is no certainty that it will end pain for you).
-Again, keep in mind they do this because it saves them money.
+They do this because A) studies have shown that it works; and B) in the long run it saves them money that could go to pay long term visits to doctors, prescription medications (and injections) and surgery (which there is no certainty that it will end pain for you).
+Again, keep in mind they do this because it saves them money because there is an end point to the treatments of pain.

 Many people put up with a variety of pain issues such as: migraine headaches, back pain, neck pain, sciatica, TMJ, many kinds of body pain areas such as the shoulders or legs or feet, fibromyalgia, abdominal pain, menstrual pain, hand pain, carpal tunnel, joint pain, arthritis.
 They've been told that their medical options are things such as muscle relaxers, pain killers, steroid injections, epidurals, or surgery.
 There are also many over the counter products such as analgesics and topical pain relievers that can help.
 Sometimes one or a combination of these things work and sometimes they work really well.
 However, when a person is not getting satisfaction in their treatments or the risks and side effects outweigh the benefits, then people will turn to other health options.